Boeing 737 MAX: 737 MAX 10

 The variant configuration was firmed up by February 2018, and by mid-2018, the critical design review was completed.
 As of August 2018, assembly was underway with a first flight planned for late 2019.
 The semi-levered landing gear design has a telescoping oleo-pneumatic strut with a down-swinging lever to permit 9.5 in taller gear.
 Driven by the existing retraction system, a shrink-link mechanical linkage mechanism at the top of the leg, inspired by carrier aircraft designs, allows the gear to be drawn in and shortened while being retracted into the existing wheel well.
 Entry into service was slated for July 2020.

 On November 22, 2019, Boeing unveiled the first MAX 10 to employees in its Renton factory, Washington, scheduled for the first flight in 2020.
 At the time, 531 MAX 10s were on order, compared to the 3142 Airbus A321neos sold, capable of carrying 244 passengers or to fly up to 4700 nmi in its heaviest A321XLR variant.
 The MAX 10 has similar capacity as the A321XLR, but shorter range and much poorer field performance, greatly hindering its potential to service smaller airports as compared to the A321XLR.

 By early 2021, Boeing expected 737 MAX 10 deliveries to start in 2023.
 The variant made its maiden flight on June 18, 2021, initiating its flight test and certification program.

 On June 29, 2021, United Airlines placed an order for another 150 of the Boeing 737 MAX 10.
 These MAX 10 will replace a large number of United's older Boeing 757-200s.
 In January 2024, United CEO Kirby noted in an interview that the airline was in the process of developing plans that did not include the MAX 10 in its future fleet.

 In September 2021, Ryanair failed to reach an agreement with Boeing over an order of MAX 10s, citing cost as a primary concern.
 However, in May 2023, Ryanair announced the order of 150 MAX 10s and an option to purchase a further 150.

 In November 2022, Boeing Commercial Airplanes CEO Stanley Deal told investors at a conference that the MAX 10 was expected to enter service in 2024, though this did not happen.
-By October 2023, deliveries were anticipated in early 2025.
-By October 2024, Delta Air Lines expected to receive its first deliveries of the MAX 10 in 2026.
+In October 2024, Delta Air Lines expected to receive its first deliveries of the MAX 10 in 2026.

-As of July 2025, the certification of the type has been pushed into 2026, as Boeing had not yet finalized a design to address a safety issue with the jet's engine anti-ice system.
-The aircraft's launch customer is planned to be WestJet with deliveries in 2027.
+As of November 2025, the certification of the type has been pushed into 2026.
+However, Boeing finalized a redesign to the engine anti-ice system.
+The variant's launch customer is planned to be WestJet with deliveries beginning in 2027.
+United Airlines expects to start flying them in the first half of 2027.